Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 Additionally, the researchers noted that due to the available datasets on which Imagen is trained, the program exhibits bias.
 “Dataset audits have revealed these datasets tend to reflect social stereotypes, oppressive viewpoints, and derogatory, or otherwise harmful, associations to marginalized identity groups.”

-While the technology is certainly fun (who wouldn’t want to whip up an image of an octopus floating through a portal while reading a ?), it’s clear that it requires more work and research before Imagen (and other programs) can be responsibly released to the public.
+While the technology is certainly fun (who wouldn’t want to whip up an image of an alien octopus floating through a portal while reading a newspaper?), it’s clear that it requires more work and research before Imagen (and other programs) can be responsibly released to the public.
 Some, like Dall-E 2, have deployed safeguards, but the efficacy remains to be seen.
 Imagen acknowledges the gargantuan, though necessary task of thoroughly mitigating negative consequences.

 The post Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’ appeared first on Popular Photography.